Book Now →

 Throwing the Ball Prohibition

-Throwing the ball is completely illegal in this contact sport.
-Players must either kick the ball or handball it by punching from one hand with a closed fist.
-When field umpires spot players throwing the ball, they immediately blow their whistle and award free kicks to the opposing team.
+Throwing the ball is completely illegal.
+Players must kick or handball by punching from one hand with a closed fist.
+When field umpires spot throwing the ball, they immediately award free kicks to the opposing team.

 3